uqzhichen/uqzhichen.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News
-- *2026.02*: &nbsp; One RUIC program project ($100,000) has been granted by Queensland Government and CSIRO.
+- *2026.02*: &nbsp; One RUIC program project ($100,000) has been granted by the Queensland Government and CSIRO.

 - *2026.02*: &nbsp; One AEA Ignite Project ($549,886) has been granted by the Department of Education.

-- *2025.12*：&nbsp; Our dataset paper [PlantSeg](https://arxiv.org/pdf/2409.04038) has been accepted to Scientific Data (Nature Portfolio, JCR Q1, IF: 6.9).
+- *2025.12*：&nbsp; Our dataset paper [PlantSeg](https://www.nature.com/articles/s41597-025-06513-4) has been accepted to Scientific Data (Nature Portfolio, JCR Q1, IF: 6.9).

 - *2025.12*: &nbsp; I gave a talk on AI for Agriculture in the AI4Impact Research Symposium, hosted by UniSQ Business School and SRMIST India.